Use Case Development in Agri-Food Data Spaces

 - Reusable templates or components.

-5. Solution development
+5. Solution Construction

-6. Technological development
+6. Technological Development

 The necessary tools are selected and integrated to enable the data lifecycle: